 Patient Safety Fellowship (June-July)

-Fellows from interdisciplinary healthcare-related fields learn methods to continually improve healthcare safety, efficiency, and quality.
+The Patient Safety Fellowship prepares recent and current interdisciplinary healthcare-related field, graduate students to apply emerging methods and strategies in implementation science, team-based problem-solving, and continuous quality improvement for healthcare settings.
 At the core of the Fellowship is Perfecting Patient CareSM (PPC), PRHI's flagship process improvement methodology based on Lean manufacturing principles.
-During weekly, four-hour sessions, Fellows are exposed to core literature and key PPC principles and tools.
-They also have the opportunity to listen to and learn from local healthcare Fine Award champions who are actively engaged in applying quality improvement tools to advance patient care.
-Fellows will apply the PPC methodology in "real time" at a local healthcare facility represented by that year's Fine Award winners.
+Fellows have the opportunity to listen to and learn from local healthcare champions who are actively engaged in applying quality improvement tools to advance patient care.